puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 ## Quest objectives

+- Manage a group of resources with a **defined resource type**.
+- Understand the difference between a defined resource type and class.
-- Understand how to manage multiple groups of resources with defined resource types.
+- Learn how to handle the uniqueness constraints of resources contained within a defined resource type.
-- Use a defined resource type to easily create home pages for users.
+- Use a defined resource type to manage users' accounts and ssh keys.

 ## Getting Started

-Classes allow you to group resources together and manage them as a configurable unit, but a classes in Puppet are **singleton**.
-This means that a given class can only be declared once in your node's catalog.

-A class is generally intended to manage something like an application or service that exists only once on your system.
-In some cases, however, you'll want to bundle resources together into a group that can be repeated multiple times within the same node's catalog.
-It's quite common, for example, to manage a group of related resources such as SSH keys and configuration files along with each corresponding user account on a system.
+In this quest, you'll create a module to help manage user accounts and their SSH keys.
+For each user, you'll manage the user account itself, the user's ssh key, and the user's home directory.
+If you only wanted to manage this set of resources for a single user, you could create a class.
+However, you're likely to need to manage multiple these resources for multiple users who need access to a system.
+In this case, a class will not be sufficient.
+Classes in Puppet are **singleton**, which means they can only be declared once within a node's catalog.

+Instead, you will use a **defined resource type**.
 A defined resource type is a block of Puppet code similar in syntax to a class.
 It can take parameters and contain a collection of resources along with other Puppet code such as variables and conditionals to control how those resources will be defined in a node's catalog.
 Unlike a class, a defined resource type is not singleton—it can be declared multiple times on the same node.

-In this quest, we'll explore the defined resource type by writing a module to manage user accounts.

 When you're ready to get started, type the following command: